The Neighbors: Income

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

-line, this neighborhood has a higher rate of childhood poverty than 59.6%
+is a lower rate of childhood poverty than is found in 57.9%

 The Neighbors: Occupations

 The old saying "you are what you eat" is true.
 But it is also true that you